Caribbean Islands Villa Rentals By CARIBIQUE®

 One of the larger islands of the Caribbean, Barbados is 166 square miles and has a current population of approximately 290,000.
 A relatively low lying coral island, the elevation rises slowly to create some rolling highlands in the centre of the island.
 Coral reefs ring the island creating terrific opportunities for snorkelling and SCUBA diving.
 The island is actually made up of two separate land-masses that merged aeons ago.
 This interesting geological anomaly has created interesting coral cave systems and underground lakes which provide a cache of pure fresh water, something usually in short supply within the Caribbean.

 Bonaire is part of the ABC Islands together with Aruba and Curacao.
 It’s a riverless island, which contributes to the exceptional clarity of the sea surrounding Bonaire and makes it an excellent destination for SCUBA diving.
 Politically, Bonaire is a “special municipality” fully integrated in The Netherlands proper, but the official currency is the US Dollar.

-Find out more about Bonaire Villa Rentals By Owner.
+Find out more about Bonaire Villa Rentals.

 British Virgin Islands (BVI) Caribbean Holiday Villas

 Although the true name of the country is simply, The Virgin Islands, the word ‘British’ is commonly added to distinguish it from neighbouring US Virgin Islands, to which the economy is closely tied, making the US dollar the official currency in the BVI.
 The economy is driven by both tourism and a thriving offshore financial services industry.
 There are approximately 15 inhabited islands and cays in the BVI and the capital, Road Town, is located on Tortola which is also the largest island, and is where almost all the 28,000 residents live.